Sauceke/LoveMachine/docs/README.md

 ### Intiface Settings
 - **WebSocket host:** The URL of the host Intiface is running on.
 Should be `ws://127.0.0.1` unless it's running on a remote machine.
 - **WebSocket port:** The port Intiface is listening on.
 Usually `12345`.
+- **Run Intiface Engine:** For your convenience, the plugin comes with an Intiface Engine executable.
+This setting enables running it when the plugin is loaded.
+Turned on by default.
+(If, when starting the game, there already is a running Intiface instance on the same port, that one takes priority.)
+- **Intiface Engine Arguments:** Arguments to pass to Intiface Engine when running it.
+Defaults to `--websocket-port 12345 --use-bluetooth-le --use-serial --use-xinput`.

 ### Kill Switch Settings
 Safety measure to avoid hurting yourself if the sex gets too rough or something goes wrong.
 By default, pressing Spacebar will immediately stop all connected devices.